druce/Pizza/deploy.md

 ```

 Note the IP address and port.
-You should now be able access the service on IP:port.
+You should now be able to access the service on IP:port.
 For pizza try
 http://3.237.198.63:8181/query?location=brooklynheights&keyword=pizza